shadi1717/oracle-cloud-data-platform-workshop/Lab400/LabGuide400.md

 ## Introduction

-This lab walks you through the steps to provision an Oracle Analytics Cloud (OAC) instance and connect it to your Autonomous Data Warehouse (ADW) instance.
+This lab walks you through the steps to use an existing Oracle Analytics Cloud (OAC) instance to connect to your Autonomous Data Warehouse (ADW) instance.

 **_To log issues_**, click here to go to the [github oracle](https://github.com/oracle/learning-library/issues/new) repository issue submission form.

 ### Objectives
--   Learn how to provision a new Oracle Analytics Cloud instance
+-   Learn how to navigate to an Oracle Analytics Cloud instance
 -   Learn how to connect the OAC instance to your ADW instance

 ### Required Artifacts